USS John Blish: Post war

 John Blish was reclassified as a Coastal Surveying Ship (AGSC-10) on 27 July 1946 and conducted coastal surveys on the West Coast of the United States until sailing for New York and decommissioning on 22 August 1949.
 On 10 February 1950 she was sold to Boston Metals Company of Baltimore, Maryland for scrap.

 Ship namesake

 The survey vessel was named for Commander John Blish, USN (September 5, 1860 - December 22, 1921) who was appointed Cadet Midshipman 18 September 1875.
-From 1879–1901 he served the Navy both on the high seas and on various shore duty.
+From 1879 to 1901 he served the Navy both on the high seas and on various shore duty.
 On 5 October 1901 he was commissioned Lieutenant Commander then served until he retired 6 July 1905.
 Blish was appointed Commander on the retired list 13 April 1911.
 During World War I he served in the 1st Naval District as assistant to the Commandant, and commanded the Naval Air Station at Squantum, Mass.
 Comdr.
 Blish was detached 29 October 1919.
 In addition to his naval career, he invented the "Blish sounding tube" and the Blish lock, used in the Thompson submachine gun.
 John Blish died on 22 December 1921.